abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 So, after choosing the best way to express the relationship (they are all equivalent) we are ready to present our final definition:

-> The implication object $A → B$ is the topmost object which is related to objects $A$ and $B$ in such a way that $A ∧ (A → B) → B$.
 {: .definition}

+> The implication object(called also *exponential object* or *internal homomorphism object) $A → B$ is the topmost object which is related to objects $A$ and $B$ in such a way that $A ∧ (A → B) → B$.

-The existence of this implication object (called *exponential object* or *hom-object* in category-theoretic terms) is the final condition for an order/lattice to be a representation of logic.
+The existence of this implication object is the final condition for an order/lattice to be a representation of logic.

-Note, by the way, that this definition of implication object is valid specifically for intuitionistic logic.
-For classical logic, the definition of  is simpler --- there $A → B$ is just $\lnot A ∨ B$, because of the law of excluded middle.
+This definition of implication object is valid specifically for intuitionistic logic.
+For classical logic, the definition of is simpler --- there $A → B$ is just another way to spell $\lnot A ∨ B$, because of the law of excluded middle.

+{: .nota-bene}

-Note also, that there might be several objects that play the role of $A → B$, for some $A$ and $B$, but they would be isomorphic to each other i.e. like meets and joins, implication object is defined *up to a (unique) isomorphism*.
+There might be several objects that play the role of $A → B$, for some $A$ and $B$, but they would be isomorphic to each other i.e. like meets and joins, implication object is defined *up to a (unique) isomorphism*.

 ### The *if and only if* operation